jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon (requires attunement)

-While wearing this hat, you can use an action to cast the [[disguise self]] spell from it at will.
+While wearing this hat, you can use an action to cast the [[Disguise Self]] spell from it at will.
 The spell ends if the hat is removed.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#HeadbandofIntellect)[Headband of Intellect](https://www.dndbeyond.com/magic-items/4652-headband-of-intellect)